-If the Institution is not required to return all of the excess funds, you must return the remaining amount.
-The law provides that students are only required to return 50 percent of the grant assistance received.
-Any amount that you have to return is called an overpayment.
-You are required to make arrangements with the Institution or the United States Federal Department of Education to return the unearned funds.
-If an overpayment results from the calculation, the institution will contact you to coordinate arrangements to return those funds.
-Failure to make satisfactory arrangements may result in losing eligibility to Title IV fund.
+If the institution is not required to return all of the excess funds, the student must return the remaining amount.
+The law provides that students are only required to return 50 percent of the grant assistance they received or were scheduled to receive.
+The student portion of grants will not be returned if the grant overpayment is \$50 or less.
+Any amount that students have to return is called an overpayment.
+Students are required to make arrangements with the institution or the U.S. Department of Education to return the unearned grant funds.
+If a grant overpayment results from the calculation, the institution will notify the student within 30 days of the date of determination that the student withdrew or otherwise ceased attendance to coordinate arrangements to return the unearned grant funds.
+Students will have 45 days to make repayment arrangements with the institution from the date of the institution's notice of overpayment.
+Failure to make satisfactory repayment arrangements for the student portion of unearned grant funds may result in the student losing eligibility for Title IV funds.

-Any loans that you, or your parent, received in excess must be repaid in accordance with the terms of the promissory note.
-That is, you make scheduled payments to the holder of the loan over a period of time.
-The loan amounts received must be paid in full, even if you did not complete the program, are unable to obtain employment after completing the program, are dissatisfied or did not receive the educational or other services that you paid for with your federal student loans.
-To obtain your detailed information about the federal loan types and amounts you received for each academic year and the servicer contact information for each loan, you may access your Financial Aid History/Review at www.nslds.ed.gov or at www.studentloans.gov.
-You may also contact the Financial Aid Office for assistance in obtaining this information.
+Any loans the student, or his/her parent, received in excess of loan funds earned that are the student's or parent's responsibility to return per the calculation must be repaid in accordance with the terms of the promissory note.
+That is, the borrower makes scheduled payments to the holder of the loan (the Department of Education) over a period of time.
+The loan amounts received must be repaid in full with applicable interest even if student did not complete the program, is unable to obtain employment after completing the program, or is dissatisfied.
+To obtain detailed information about the federal loan types and amounts received for each academic year and the servicer contact information for each loan, the borrower may access their account at studentaid.gov.
+The borrower may also contact the Financial Aid Office for assistance in obtaining this information.

-The requirements for Title IV program funds when you withdraw are separate from the institutional refund policy.
-Therefore, you may still owe funds to the institution to cover unpaid institutional charges.
+The requirements for Title IV program funds when a student withdraws are separate from the institutional refund policy.
+If a student ceases attending, the Title IV funds that previously paid or were anticipated to pay the student's balance due to NUC may be reduced resulting in the student owing a balance to NUC.
+NUC will seek payment from the student for any balance due on the student's account due to the return of funds to the U.S. Department of Education.
 The Institutional Refund Policy is published in the institutional catalog.
-You can also request a copy of this policy at the Student Accounts Office.
+Students can also request a copy of this policy at the Student Accounts Office.